DockDockGoose/Project/README.md

 <em>The default server and port is ```localhost:65432```</em>

 To run the web server call the following command, and input the server address, and port when prompted.
+Optional:
+N: How many web servers you want to launch.
 ```
-python3 web_server.py
+python3 web_server.py *N*
 ```

 To run the load balancer call the below command.
 You will be prompted to enter each webservers hostname and port.
+A couple options:
+N: How many web servers you want to attach to the load balancer.
+start-port: Where the web servers port starts.
+So if you type in python3 load_balancer 45, 6750, it would connect to web servers on ports 6750 to 6795.
 ```
-python3 load_balancer.py
+python3 load_balancer.py *N* *start-port*
 ```

 Notes: